6% Female Performance Research Laboratories

 • Funding provided by the Boettcher Foundation's Webb-Waring Biomedical Research Program

-Agreement between Lactate Threshold in Trained and World Class Runners
+Agreement between Lactate Threshold and Critical Speed in Trained and World Class Runners

 • contact via email for additional information